 - Recognizes social justice as integral to leadership and promotes diversity and intercultural competence

-- Suggests that leadership can be learned and is both positional and non positional
+- Identifies that leadership can be learned and is both positional and non-positional

 What can MULFP do for me?